 With the onset of World War II, the Jewish family life and culture that had survived for centuries in the villages and cities of the Balkans was shattered forever.
 The Nazis and their local allies deported or slaughtered the Jews; Flory and her parents were among the few who managed to escape.
 They made their way from Zagreb to Split (both in the former Yugoslavia, now Croatia), and then to Korčula, an island in the Adriatic then under Italian control.

 Flory Jagoda learned many of her songs from her nona (Ladino for grandmother) in Vlaseniça.
 Her songs reflect daily life and concerns, customs, and holidays, and they are always sung in Ladino, which was known to her as djidiyo (literally, Jewish or Jew).
-Her manner of performing these songs comes from what she learned as a child, when tango rhythms were popular throughout Europe.
+Her manner of performing these songs comes from what she learned as a child when tango rhythms were popular throughout Europe.
 Flory’s arrangement of “Madre mia si mi muero” is typical.
 Harmony singing was common, and all sorts of instruments, including the accordion and guitar, were used for accompaniment.
-She has recorded four albums of her songs and written a book that includes autobiographical notes and many of her songs (see Resources).
+She recorded four albums of her songs and wrote a book including autobiographical notes and many of her songs (see Resources).

 TRIO SEFARDI & FLORY

 Our singer, Susan Gaeta, became Flory’s apprentice in 1992 through the Virginia Foundation for the Humanities Master-Apprentice program.
 Guitarist and lutenist Howard Bass completed an informal apprenticeship of his own to become a member of Flory’s touring ensemble, and Tina Chancey became a frequent guest on viola da gamba and fiddle.
 For a quarter-century, we’ve worked together, and now our group Trio Sefardi is ready to help her legacy thrive and grow, “to continue.”